|Author:||Moshe Zadka <moshez at zadka.site.co.il>|

 Named Python objects, such as modules, classes and functions, have a string attribute called __doc__.
 If the first expression inside the definition is a literal string, that string is assigned to the __doc__ attribute.
 The __doc__ attribute is called a documentation string, or docstring.
 It is often used to summarize the interface of the module, class or function.
 However, since there is no common format for documentation string, tools for extracting docstrings and transforming those into documentation in a standard format (e.g., DocBook) have not sprang up in abundance, and those that do exist are for the most part unmaintained and unused.

 In Perl, most modules are documented in a format called POD -- Plain Old Documentation.
 This is an easy-to-type, very low level format which integrates well with the Perl parser.
 Many tools exist to turn POD documentation into other formats: info, HTML and man pages, among others.
 However, in Perl, the information is not available at run-time.

 In Java, special comments before classes and functions function to document the code.
 A program to extract these, and turn them into HTML documentation is called javadoc, and is part of the standard Java distribution.
 However, the only output format that is supported is HTML, and JavaDoc has a very intimate relationship with HTML.

 Python Docstring Goals

 Python documentation string are easy to spot during parsing, and are also available to the runtime interpreter.
 This double purpose is a bit problematic, sometimes: for example, some are reluctant to have too long docstrings, because they do not want to take much space in the runtime.
-In addition, because of the current lack of tools, people read objects' docstrings by "print"ing them, so a tendancy to make them brief and free of markups has sprung up.
-This tendancy hinders writing better documentation-extraction tools, since it causes docstrings to contain little information, which is hard to parse.
+In addition, because of the current lack of tools, people read objects' docstrings by "print"ing them, so a tendency to make them brief and free of markups has sprung up.
+This tendency hinders writing better documentation-extraction tools, since it causes docstrings to contain little information, which is hard to parse.

 High Level Solutions